lesaux/puppet-kibana4/README.md

 [*kibana4_group*]

-The primary group of the kibana user
+The primary group of the kibana user.
+Defaults to kibana.

 [*kibana4_gid*]